MGTheTrain/go-grpc-poc/README.md

 **1. Compiling the proto file**

-A  [sample.proto file](./proto/sample.proto) is manually created in the form of:
+A  [hello.proto file](./proto/hello.proto) is manually created in the form of:

 ```sh
 syntax = "proto3";